goldenwolfcheek/Jarvis-Mark-I/README.md

 Open your browser to **http://127.0.0.1:9119**

 You should see:
-- Two animated spheres (holographic interface)
+- Animated UI with spheres (holographic interface)
 - Connection status badge at bottom: **"SYSTEM ONLINE"**
-- A chat input area
+- A chat input area, with a model selector in the bottom left

 ---

 ## 🔌 Connecting an AI Provider

-Jarvis supports **9 providers**.
+Jarvis supports **8+ providers**.
 You need at least one configured to chat.

 ### Free Option (No API Key Required)
 The default provider is **OpenCode Zen** — it offers free models with no API key needed: